betfair-datascientists/betfair-datascientists.github.io/src/api/apiPythontutorial.md

 This tutorial will also assume that you have a basic understanding of what an API is.
 For a summary in layman's terms, [read this article](https://medium.freecodecamp.org/what-is-an-api-in-english-please-b880a3214a82).

-## New Zealand customers
-**All requests to Betfair sites from IP addresses located in New Zealand must now call endpoints ending in '.com.au'** (requests to '.com' endpoints will be blocked).

 ---
 ## Quick Links